Export Functions

 Conclusion

 Exporting functions in C# plugins is simple and straightforward.
 By defining your functions and describing them in the plugin manifest, you can create robust and interoperable plugins.
+With the new Plugify.Generator Roslyn source generator, you can automate manifest generation by simply marking functions with the [NativeExport] attribute, reducing manual effort and keeping your manifest synchronized with your code.
 For more advanced use cases, such as handling callbacks, use the techniques outlined in this guide.